cvs-health/ios-swiftui-accessibility-techniques/iOSswiftUIa11yTechniques/Documentation/InformativeImages.md

 Notes:

 * Don't include the word "Image" in the `.accessibilityLabel` value because the "Image" trait is already spoken to VoiceOver when focused on an image element, otherwise VoiceOver would speak "Image, Image".
+- Use `.accessibilityElement(children: .combine)` to combine an image and text into a single focusable element with VoiceOver.

 ## Applicable WCAG Success Criteria
 - [1.1.1: Non-text Content](https://www.w3.org/WAI/WCAG22/Understanding/non-text-content)